jawira/plantuml-client/docs/advanced-usage.md

 ## Generating image's url

-This library only provides the minimum functionality to convert diagrams to images.
+This library only provides the minimum functionality to convert diagrams into images.
 If you need to do something more fancy (eg. async), you can retrieve the image's url and do it yourself.

 Generating the image's url can also be useful for websites, for example.